 Agriculture and Natural Resources

 The Haralson County Extension office helps farmers and homeowners with inquiries regarding soil fertility, pesticides, water usage, home gardening and crop and pasture management on a daily basis.
 Through the Agricultural and Environmental Services Laboratory at UGA, we conduct soil, feed and animal waste testing.
 The Haralson County Extension office helps its community members to correctly identify plants, insects and weeds.
 The office enjoys collaborating with organizations like the National Resources Conservation Service, Haralson County Cattlemen, Haralson County Farm Bureau and neighboring extension offices to provide educational programs and events for the agricultural community.

 In spite of the pandemic of 2020, some programs were held at a distance with various other organizations and the extension remained available for any client questions or calls.
-There are many upcoming programs planned for 2020 in conjunction with multiple organizations.
-The current Agricultural and Natural Resources educator is here to further assist any of the community members with anything they may need, whether that means helping to identify a rogue flower in a home garden or helping a land owner to understand the results of a soil test.
-The Haralson County Extension office is here to help all members of the community.
+There are many upcoming programs planned for the next year in conjunction with multiple organizations.
+The current Agricultural and Natural Resource Educator is here to further assist any of the community members with anything they may need, whether that means helping to identify a rogue flower in a home garden or helping a land owner to understand the results of a soil test, the Haralson County Extension office is here to help all members of the community.